Jeffrie Long Jr.: In the legislature

 Long was sworn into the Maryland House of Delegates on January 11, 2023.
 He and Joe Vogel are the first Gen-Z members of the Maryland General Assembly.
 He is a member of the House Environment and Transportation Committee.

 In 2024, Long applied to run as a delegate to the Democratic National Convention pledged to Joe Biden, but was denied by the Maryland Democratic Party.
 He was later selected to be an at-large delegate to the DNC, where he supported Kamala Harris following Biden's withdrawal from the race.

 In October 2025, after Governor Wes Moore named state senator Michael Jackson as the secretary of Maryland State Police, Long announced that he would seek appointment to the Maryland Senate to fill the remainder of Jackson's term.

 Political positions

 Long has described himself as a "fiscal conservative".
 During his House of Delegates candidacy, Long campaigned on topics such as women's rights, making schools safer, fixing the state's transportation system, and making Maryland more retiree-friendly.

+During the 2026 legislative session, Long introduced a bill to investigate conditions at the House of Reformation and Instruction for Colored Children in Cheltenham, citing the rediscovery of a grave site containing an estimated 230 youths buried in unmarked graves.